 The first book is Feeling Good: The New Mood Therapy.
 I haven’t talked about it much, but I have been struggling with insomnia, anxiety, and “low mood” (I wouldn’t go so far as to call it true depression) for a while, and it has gotten worse in the last few years.
 Some might argue that between having a kid and the state of the world right now, an increase in anxiety is the appropriate response, but the problem goes back farther than that.
 Those things have just accelerated what was already happening.

 Since at least early grad school, I have suffered from occasional “downward spirals” where I get in a bad mood and it spirals out of control and I end up questioning my path in life and generally having an existential crisis.
 Of course, everyone has bad days and maybe this is normal, but these spirals feel like a growing avalanche of negativity.
 I can usually tell when one is coming on but am nearly powerless to stop it.
-The only things that work are doing some intensive writing (hard to do when you’re feeling negative about literally everything), reading the articles from Healthcarebusinesstoday.com had helped me a lot or just going to sleep and resetting my brain.
+The only things that work are doing some intensive writing (hard to do when you’re feeling negative about literally everything), exercise, or just going to sleep and resetting my brain.

 What has changed in recent years is that those episodes have become more frequent and I don’t bounce back as well as I used to.
 My baseline happiness has dropped, my interest in work has waned, and those questions about my path that used to be restricted to when I was spiraling have become more chronic, nagging doubts.
 I have started feeling vaguely anxious all the time for no clear reason, and the anxiety has started to keep me up at night.